PX4/PX4-user_guide/en/peripherals/dshot.md

 DShot is an alternative ESC protocol that has several advantages over PWM or OneShot:
 - Reduced latency
-- Checksum (increased robustness)
+- Increased robustness via a checksum
-- Digital encoding (no need for ESC calibrations)
+- No need for ESC calibration as mechanism uses digital encoding
-- Possibility to get feedback (telemetry)
-- Sending commands (such as reversing the motor spin direction)
+- Telemetry feedback is available/supported on some ESCs
+- Can reverse motor spin directions via commands when needed (rather than physically moving wires/re-soldering).
+- Other useful commands are supported.

+This topic shows how to connect and configure DShot ESCs.

+## Wiring/Connections {#wiring}

 DShot ESCs are connected and wired the same way as [PWM ESCs](pwm_escs_and_servo.md), and you can switch between these protocols just by changing software parameters (ESCs automatically detect the selected protocol on startup).

+On Pixhawk flight controllers that have both MAIN and AUX ports, DShot can only be used on the MAIN ports if the AUX port is disabled (see configuration below).
+This means that if you use DShot ESCs you're restricted to [airframes](../airframes/airframe_reference.md) that don't *require* AUX ports for essential controls (you can use airframes where an AUX port is used for an optional output).

-## Configuration
+## Configuration {#configuration}

 > **Warning** Remove propellers before changing ESC configuration parameters!